larrytheliquid/dtp10/slides.md

 typed software that feels familiar to users of less formal languages, but has extra benefits.

+Ruby used for examples of more mainstream software development, and Agda used for the dependently typed examples.

+!SLIDE
+# Motivations #

+!NOTES

+A lot more informal software engineers than dependently typed programmers.

 Hopefully as a result experienced programmers will have an easier time transitioning to DTP.
 Conversely, established software development techniques might help illuminate similar techniques within the young field of dependently typed software development.

-Ruby used for examples of more mainstream software development, and Agda used for the dependently typed examples.

-TODO: mutter composition
-TODO: mutter interactive theorem proving
-TODO: put in prop equality type slide

-!SLIDE smbullets
-# Software testing #

-* Assertion
-* Stub
-* Mock
-* Unit test
-* Integration test
-* Test-driven development (TDD)

-!NOTES

-Specifically using the domain of testing
+... help both fields understand each other.

 !SLIDE
 # Algebraic datatypes & records #